 To ensure alignment with its ethical standards, the Group has integrated ethical-focused questions into its Supplier Quality Assessment, covering areas such as modern slavery, equality, and health and safety.
-Looking forward, the Group will expand the scope of these assessments to include additional ethical considerations.

 Training & Development

 As a life science company, hVIVO operates in a strict and compliant setting, the Group prides itself on ensuring its staff are equipped with the right skills both technically and ethically for the task's they conduct.
 The core values and principles are built into the Group's training programs from induction on day-one and continuously re-enforced throughout the team's careers with hVIVO.